 When disturbed soils are encountered in the trench area, a perlite concrete base pad should be poured first.
 Precast perlite concrete support blocks are then placed on top of the base pad and the installation proceeds as for installations in compacted soils.

-Typical underground pipe installations with perlite concrete insulation. (left) Perlite concrete base pad used when earth has been disturbed.
-(Right) Base pad eliminated when earth is undisturbed or when it has been compacted.
-When below grade grade water is present, the installation should be completely encased with a PVC membrane and vent drains installed.
+Figure 1 • Typical underground pipe installations with perlite concrete insulation.
+When below grade water is present, the installation should be completely encased with a PVC membrane and vent drains installed.

 Expansion Loops or Ells